ajeetblog/blog/_wip/2020-04-23-SecAzDoPipelines.md

 ## Problem Statement

-The application might need software keys, secrets, certificate during the deployment process.

 CI CD pipeline pushes your app into different environments, but as a good DevSecOps architect, you wanted to ensure **separation of concern and responsibilities**. *If secrets are stored in code in an appsettings.json file, for example, then you're creating a security risk*.

 In this post, I will talk on how to ensure security in terms of ***Key, Secrete, Certificate*** management as part of your Azure DevOps pipelines (YML based).

-### Azure Key Vault
+### Leveraging Azure Key Vault

-- **Azure Key Vault** is a tool for securely storing and accessing secrets.
+To ensure security compliance minimizing the risk and management overhead, you need to store sensitive information into a different component.
+By design, this component must be responsible for storing and securely retrieving information.

+Azure Key Vault allows you to manage the separation of concern using industry-standard security practices.
 Some of the features are:

 - **Secrets Management** - Azure Key Vault can be used to Securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.